-At present, the Company operates in the United States of America and Mexico.
-However, the Company's operations are principally concentrated in Mexico since 126 of the 127 hotels operated, that is 99% of the rooms operated, are located in Mexico and these represent 99% of its income.
+At present, the Company operates in Mexico and in the United States of America.
+However, the Company's operations are principally concentrated in Mexico since 140 of the 141 hotels operated, that is 99% of the rooms operated, are located in Mexico and these represent 99% of its income.
 In spite of the fact that the Mexican inventory is diversified to serve the city and beach segments as well as vacation and business travelers, the Company is significantly dependent on its Mexican operations; a market in which the Company already has high penetration.
 If these Mexican operations do not continue according to the Company's designed plan and strategies, it could have a material adverse effect on the Company's operations, financial situation or its overall operating results.